Getting a good WiFi signal while traveling in an RV or trailer can be challenging at times.

 The antenna should be placed as high as possible to get the best clear line of sight to the access point location.
 Proper elevation and environmental factors really come into play with how good a signal you will get.

 So, for example, if you are in a campground getting the antenna pointed to the wireless internet access point with the least amount of obstacles such as trees is best.

 The USB cable is fed from the repeater to the antenna which rebroadcasts the boosted signal to any wireless devices within your camping setup.

 The antenna is basically a big wireless booster which in combination with the repeater gives any wireless device you have a good signal.

 The setup is easy enough by connecting the USB cable to the antenna and setting up the unit with the WiFi.

 It is waterproof and can be mounted outside with a tubular fiberglass encased antenna.
 Bolts hold the assembly together on a pole to mount it in the best location.

 What Makes for a Good RV or Trailer WiFi Setup?

 WiFi signals do not travel well over long distances which can be a problem for anyone traveling in an RV.

-Most WiFi devices have rated of range of 300 ft but this is often only in theory with most devices transmitting and receiving at much less of a distance.
+Most WiFi devices have a rated range of 300 ft, but this is often only in theory, with most devices transmitting and receiving at much less a distance.